Blood Runs Grey

-“No, no. I insist that, to make up for it, you come with me to relax over some food.
-My friend owns a place nearby.
-Whatcha say?
-Least I could do for nearly runnin’ ya over.”
+“No, no. I insist that, to make up for it, you come relax over some dinner with me.
+My friend owns a place nearby, so whatcha say?
+It's the least I can do for nearly runnin’ ya over.”

 “All right, but on one condition,” she said with a laugh.
 “Tell me your name.”

-Myer Lansky’s nephew strolled into his restaurant a couple hours later, the beautiful Miss Parker on his arm.
-The Maître d', seeing who it was, personally sat them at a nearby table and promptly sent over the house wine.
+Myer Lansky’s nephew strolled into the restaurant soon after, the beautiful Miss Parker on his arm.
+The Maître d', seeing who it was, personally sat them at an out of the way table and promptly sent over the house wine.

 “Miss Parker, I do apologize again for my inattention on the road.
-How long have you lived in Chicago?”
+How long have you been in Chicago?”
 Henry asked as he poured.